Puerto Rico World Trade Center: Fourth attempt

 The building was to serve as a world trade center, "[w]ith the mission of expanding the local and international commercial exchange" and "[sought] to promote economic development and commercial activity."
 It was "the first initiative for the construction of an office building in the Convention Center District" and with the then-ongoing construction of the Hyatt House nearby, was excepted to "expand revitalize" the area.

 The project was announced on August 13, 2013, by the then-executive director of the Puerto Rico Convention District Authority, Víctor Suárez Meléndez, who had signed a long-term lease agreement with Urban Revitalization Group.
 The structure, which was going to be built in an area close to the Puerto Rico Convention Center, where the Hyatt Place Hotel now stands, would have stood at 248 ft and housed 216,000 ft2 (66,000 m2) of office space, approximately 32,000 ft2 (10,000 m2) of commercial space and 500 parking spaces.
 The PRWTC would be built through two phases, the first of which would be 100,000 ft2, approximately 18,000 ft2 of commercial space and 156 parking spaces.
 Of the square footage, 25,000 ft2 would have been LEED-CS 2.0-certified by the U.S. Green Building Council.
 With an investment of $36 million, the building would end up housing "offices for economic exchange, commercial spaces, restaurants and exhibition space."
 The project "[would] have not feature[d] a memorial or have any ties to the former World Trade Center in New York.
 When originally announced, it was not known how long both the project and agreement would last.
 The building was to be designed by Jiménez + Rodríguez Barceló, now known as V Architecture.

 The Puerto Rico Trade and Export Company would have offered "a wide range of services for businesses interested in internationalizing their products and services: business training, meeting rooms, local and international business missions and fairs, international business services and counseling, and the international business library" to small- and medium-sized enterprises at the PRWTC.

 In the 2016 Puerto Rican general elections, the gubernatorial candidate, David Bernier, called for the development of the PRWTC as a "multisectorial public–private platform" to internationalize Puerto Rico in his party's platform.

 PRWTC Program

 The PRWTC provides "access to the most innovative ideas in international business, international marketing channels, and the benefits and services of the World Trade Center Association."
-It is a membership-based organization, and runs under a manager, who between 2006-2011 was Ruth M. Claudio, who now labors at the Minority Business Development Agency.
+It is a membership-based organization, and runs under a manager, who between 2006 and 2011 was Ruth M. Claudio, who now labors at the Minority Business Development Agency.

 In 2010, the PRWTC attracted 150 new members under the direction of then-Secretary of Economic Development and Commerce of Puerto Rico, José Pérez Riera.